Forget about candy, costumes and pumpkins.

 Milan Cemetery, Milan

 • Spooky story: Looking for a good dare?
 Go up and knock on the door to Abbott’s Tomb, which houses a rocking chair mysteriously moving back and forth.
 But only do it if you’re fast, since ghosts will chase you away.
-Also bring sunglasses to view a cross-shaped tombstone brightly, and mysteriously, glow at night.
+Also bring sunglasses to view a cross-shaped tombstone brightly, and mysteriously, glowing at night.

 “Blue Bridge” on Lamereaux Road, Monroeville